+Some of the best places to teach English abroad are the destinations that fly under the radar.
 Native English speakers interested in teaching English abroad usually focus on destinations like China, Japan, Germany, or South Korea.
 There are many other options that people overlook.
-With some of them offering a better quality of life than these major English teaching destinations.
-Here is a list of our favorite underrated destinations to teach English abroad.
-The pay in one of these countries is can be quite high compared to the low cost of living!
+With some of them offering a better quality of life, or a higher teaching salary than these major English teaching destinations.
+Here is our list of underrated destinations to teach English abroad.

 Russia is the world’s largest country by land area, and also one of the largest countries by population.
-So it’s surprising that Russia isn’t on many lists of the best places to teach English.
+So it’s surprising that Russia isn’t on many of the best places to teach English abroad lists.
 It has a low level of English proficiency and over 140 million people.
-This is likely due to the current geopolitical situation in Russia.
-For those interested in teaching English in Russia, the market is vastly underserved.
+This means that there is near limitless opportunities for those interested in teaching English in Russia.
+Saying that the market is underserved is an understatement.

 Moscow is the economic and business hub of Russia while the second-largest city, St. Petersburg is the cultural hub.
 Both cities offer a wealth of opportunities for prospective English teachers.
 There are also opportunities across the giant country and most larger cities have a number of English schools.

-If you think Russia is the right destination for you to teach English abroad, check out our Ultimate Guide to Teaching English in Russia.
-You can also check out current job listings on our job board at Expatriant Jobs.
+If you’re interested in learning more about teaching english in Russia, check out our Ultimate Guide to Teaching English in Russia.
+You can also check out open english teaching job posts on our job board, Expatriant Jobs.

-Kyiv is the capital of Ukraine and one of the most underrated cities in all of Europe.
+Ukraine is one best places to teach English abroad.
+Its capital, Kyiv is one of the most underrated cities in all of Europe.
 Over the past decade, the city has developed into a vibrant European capital with fantastic food culture, nightlife, architecture, and old-world charm.
 The entire country is currently undergoing a significant transformation from a post-Soviet country to a vibrant European cultural hub.

 Though there is still significant room for improvement, Ukraine is moving in the right direction.
 As Ukraine seeks to move closer to Europe politically, the need for young Ukrainians to learn English is growing.